Like us on Facebook

 Follow us on Instagram

-Clothing Found in a 350-Year-Old Shipwreck Reveals How the Wealthy Lived
+Clothing Found In a 350-Year-Old Shipwreck Reveals How the Wealthy Lived

-After it spent nearly 350 years underwater, historians unearthed a treasure trove of 17th-century artifacts seemingly frozen in time aboard the “Palmwood Wreck.”
+After it spent nearly 350 years underwater, historians unearthed a treasure trove of 17th-century artifacts seemingly frozen in time aboard the “Palmwood wreck.”
 Among the ship’s cargo were several remarkably preserved gowns, which reveal the tastes and daily lives of some of the richest women of the era.

-How did the wreck happen?
+How did the Palmwood wreck happen?

-Portrait of Henrietta Maria
+Portrait of Queen Henrietta Maria

-Portrait of Queen Henrietta Maria.
+Queen Henrietta Maria.
 (Photo Credit: Unknown Artist / National Portrait Gallery / Wikimedia Commons / Public Domain)

-The story goes that the baggage ship sank during an unsuccessful mission to secretly sell the crown jewels during the English Civil War.
+One letter from the 17th century detailed how a baggage ship containing the clothing of two of Henrietta’s ladies-in-waiting had sunk in March 1642.
+The story goes that the vessel sank during an unsuccessful mission to secretly sell the Crown Jewels during the English Civil War.
 The silk damask gown found among the wreckage was connected to the Countess of Roxburghe Jean Kerr, one of Queen Henrietta’s ladies-in-waiting.

 What has been found?

-The wreck has yielded an astonishing 1,500 artifacts, from clothing to leatherbound books.
+The wreck has yielded an astonishing 1,500 artifacts, from clothing to leather-bound books.
 The hand-embroidered dress and the silk damask gown are thought to be some of the most important clothing discoveries in Europe.
 An Ottoman-style tunic or kaftan dyed red using cochineal insects – an incredibly rare source of pigment at the time – was also found alongside a lady’s toilet set and mirror.

-While the gowns likely belonged to women, the kaftan has baffled experts since it probably wasn’t worn by a female.
-Even more mysterious is the lack of undergarments like petticoats, corsets, and socks present in the wreck.
-It’s also hard to tell what has been lost due to long periods underwater.
-The wreck itself appeared seemingly out of nowhere in an area known for its biodiversity and constant change.
+While the gowns likely belonged to women, the kaftan has baffled experts, since it probably wasn’t worn by a female.
+Even more mysterious is the lack of undergarments, such petticoats, corsets and socks.
+It’s also hard to tell what’s been lost to long periods underwater.

-The ship was also found in a location that was popular with traders and seafarers, where hundreds of ships would drop anchor.
-And if a storm came, these ships could find themselves at the bottom of the ocean just like the Palmwood Wreck.
+The wreck itself appeared seemingly out of nowhere, in an area known for its biodiversity and constant change.
+The ship was also found in a location that was popular with traders and seafarers, where hundreds of vessels would drop anchor.
+If a storm came, these ships could find themselves at the bottom of the ocean, just like the Palmwood wreck.

-What’s next for the Palmwood Wreck?
+What’s next for the Palmwood wreck?

-Currently on display at the Museum Kaap Skil in the Netherlands, the clothes and other luxury items like silver tableware and books dating as far back as a century prior to the sinking could suggest, as some scholars believe, that the artifacts came from a powerful English family traveling to a diplomatic posting.
+Currently on display at the Museum Kaap Skil in the Netherlands, the clothes and other luxury items, like silver tableware and books dating as far back as a century prior to the sinking, could suggest, as some scholars believe, that the artifacts came from a powerful English family traveling to a diplomatic posting.

 More from us: Six of the Most Intriguing Things Ever Found on Shipwrecks